harshpatel2312/Credit-card-Fraud-Detection/README.md

 # Online-Fraud-Detection

-The Jupyter Notebook explores techniques for online fraud detection using a credit card transaction dataset.
+The jupyter notebook explores techniques for online fraud detection using a credit card transaction dataset.
 It covers:

 Data Loading and Exploration: Loads the dataset and visualizes transaction type distribution.
 Data Cleaning: Removes potentially sensitive or irrelevant columns.